kinecosystem/kin-website-docs/docs/documentation/backup-restore-ios.md

 $ git clone https://github.com/kinecosystem/kin-sdk-ios.git
 ```

-Now you can build the library using gradle or open the project using Android Studio.
+Now you can open the .xcworkspace file in Xcode.

 ## Sample App Code